yokolet/new-note/algo/strings/2022-09-14-minimum-number-of-moves-to-make-palindrome.md

 - Greedy
 date: 2022-09-14 22:31 +0900
 ---
-## Introduction
-The problem title uses the word "move," but it is a "swap" actually.
-If the problem asks about swap characters, it's good to think a two pointer solution.

 ## Problem Description
 > You are given a string `s` consisting only of lowercase English letters.